Kanopolis Lake: Parks and recreation

 The Corps of Engineers manages three parks at Kanopolis Lake: Venango Park, Outlet Park, and Riverside Park.
 The largest, Venango Park, is located on the reservoir's eastern shore just north of Kanopolis Dam.
 It hosts campgrounds, hiking trails, an ATV trail, a swimming beach, and a boat ramp.
 Outlet Park is a small park that lies immediately below the dam at the confluence of the Smoky Hill River with Sand Creek.
 Riverside Park is on the south bank of the river just east of Outlet Park and hosts camping facilities.
 The Corps of Engineers Information Center is also located below the dam, just south of Outlet Park.
 The Corps also operates the Boldt Bluff and Yankee Run access areas, located on the reservoir's western shore, for fishing and primitive camping.

 The KDWP oversees Kanopolis State Park which is divided into two areas: the Horsethief Area, located on the reservoir's eastern shore north of Venango Park, and the Langley Point Area, located on the southern shore immediately west of the dam.
 Both areas host amphitheaters, boat ramps, and camping facilities.
 The Horsethief Area also includes extensive hiking trails, several of which extend into the Smoky Hill Wildlife Area.
 The Langley Point Area also includes a baseball field, a marina, and a swimming beach.
 KDWP also manages Mushroom Rock State Park located approximately 4 mi north of the reservoir.

 Kanopolis Lake is open to sport fishing.
 Almost 16000 acres of public land near the reservoir, most of it upstream along the Smoky Hill River, are open to hunting.

 Points of interest

 The Faris Caves are located in the Smoky Hill Wildlife Area northwest of the reservoir.
-Carved into the sandstone cliffs along the Smoky Hill River by early American settlers, they once served as a school house, living quarters, and a milk house.
+Carved into the sandstone cliffs along the Smoky Hill River by early American settlers, they once served as a schoolhouse, living quarters, and a milk house.